anshumat-org-opensource/optifork/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Originally released under the MIT License.
+As of [DATE], OptiFork is licensed under the **Apache License, Version 2.0**,
+maintained by the **Anshumat Foundation**, a registered nonprofit organization in India.

 ## 👨‍💻 Author